dblume/compound-words/README.md

 I wanted to see what other interesting compound words there are that could be broken down in more than one ways.

+### Sample Output

+Here's an extract of the output it generates with the default values:

+    ...
+    remote-start, remotest-art
+    topic-albums, topical-bums
+    war-timescale, wartime-scale
+    work-mankind, workman-kind
+    wild-lifestyle, wildlife-style
+    wood-entry, wooden-try
+    work-shopkeeper, workshop-keeper
+    ...
+    There were 10456 doublets.

 ### Current Features

 It downloads the data file itself, if you didn't get it beforehand.